Djokovic given medical exemption to play at Australian Open - WHIZ News

 Djokovic, who is seeking a record 21st Grand Slam singles title, has continually refused to reveal if he is vaccinated against the coronavirus.
 The Victoria state government has mandated that all players, staff and fans attending the Australian Open must be fully vaccinated unless there is a genuine reason why an exemption should be granted.

-Australian Open organizers quickly responded with a statement confirming Djokovic will be allowed to compete at the tournament, which starts on Jan.
+Australian Open organizers quickly responded with a statement confirming Djokovic was allowed to compete at the tournament, which starts on Jan.
 17, and was on his way to Australia.
-He earlier withdrew from Serbia’s team for the ATP Cup, which started last weekend in Sydney.
+He’d earlier withdrawn from Serbia’s team for the ATP Cup, which started last weekend in Sydney.

 “Djokovic applied for a medical exemption which was granted following a rigorous review process involving two separate independent panels of medical experts,” the statement said.
 “One of those was the Independent Medical Exemption Review Panel appointed by the Victorian Department of Health.
 They assessed all applications to see if they met the Australian Technical Advisory Group on Immunisation guidelines.”

-Tennis Australia said the process included the redaction of personal information to ensure privacy for all applicants.
+Tennis Australia said the process included the redaction of personal information to ensure privacy for all applicants, with details of names, ages and nationalities removed.
 That means Djokovic was not obliged to make his exemption public.

 Australian Open tournament director Craig Tiley said “fair and independent protocols were established for assessing medical exemption applications that will enable us to ensure Australian Open 2022 is safe and enjoyable for everyone.”

 Tiley on Wednesday said 26 players or support staff made anonymous applications for a medical exemption, although only a “handful” were granted.
-He said Djokovic was treated no differently to anyone.
+He said Djokovic was treated no differently than anyone else.

-Victoria state Deputy Premier James Merlino last month insisted the medical exemptions would not be “a loophole for privileged tennis players.”

-“It is a medical exemption in exceptional circumstances if you have an acute medical condition,” Merlino said at the time.
+Victoria state Deputy Premier James Merlino last month insisted the medical exemptions would not be “a loophole for privileged tennis players” and would only be possible in “exceptional circumstances if you have an acute medical condition.”

 “Lots of people in the Victorian community will find this to be a disappointing outcome, but the process is the process,” Pulford said.
 “Nobody has had special treatment.
-The process is incredibly robust, it’s de-identified and we are where we are, and so tennis can begin and we’ll have a terrific event.”
+The process is incredibly robust.”

 The decision is being widely debated in a city where most people endured months of strict lockdowns and harsh travel restrictions at the height of the pandemic.

-Reaction on social media quickly turned to questions about the grounds for Djokovic’s exemption, and what quarantine conditions he will have to meet on arrival in Australia.
+Reaction on social media quickly turned to questions about the grounds for Djokovic’s exemption, and what quarantine conditions he will have to meet.

+He will avoid hotel quarantine upon arrival, with visitors to Australia who have medical exemptions for the vaccination treated the same as fully vaccinated people.

+Reasons for exemptions can include an acute major medical condition, serious adverse reaction to a previous dose of a COVID-19 vaccine, or evidence of a COVID-19 infection within the previous six months.

 Tiley said he wasn’t aware of the grounds for Djokovic’s exemption, adding: “The only way we could access that information is if an individual decides to share it.”

+But, he said, it would be “helpful” if Djokovic chose to explain.

+“I would encourage him to talk to the community about it,” Tiley said.
+“We have been through a very tough period over the last two years and would appreciate some answers to that.”

 Last year, all foreign players had to spend two weeks in hotel quarantine before the Australian Open, pushing the year’s first major back from its usual mid-January start.
 There were also strict caps on crowd numbers, and days when fans weren’t allowed into Melbourne Park as coronavirus cases surged.
-There’s no cap on crowd numbers for the 2022 tournament and no strict hotel quarantine for players, although proof of double vaccination for COVID-19 is a requirement for entry.
+There’s no cap on crowd numbers for the 2022 tournament and no strict hotel quarantine for players, although proof of double vaccination for COVID-19 is a requirement for entry and players will undergo daily testing.

 The 34-year-old Djokovic has won nine of his 20 major titles at the Australian Open.
 He shares the men’s record for most majors with Roger Federer and Rafael Nadal.